Exporting citrus juices to Europe

 In January 2016, the European Union announced four changes in regulations concerning maximum residues levels in fruit and vegetables.
 The specific increase of the maximum residue levels is set for pesticides: chlorpyrifos, fosetyl and several other pesticides.
 As a result, citrus juice producers from developing countries should integrate those changes in their supply chain and cooperate with fruit producers through integrated pest management practices.

 In addition to general food safety certification schemes, retail companies require sector-specific certifications and voluntary food certification schemes.
 In the fruit juice industry, the most recent development is SGF certification.
 SGF certifies fruit-processing companies, packers and bottlers, traders and brokers for fruit juices as well as transport companies and cold stores in almost 60 countries worldwide.
-SGF certification covers not only food safety but also product quality and corporate social responsibility principles.
+SGF certification has a particular focus on authenticity and safety checking for conformity and food fraud by analyses and traceability checks.
+Already more than 80% of imported fruit juice products in Europe are coming from production sites with SGF certification.

 Packaging used for fruit juices must: